LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

    ) => {}

 .. tip::
-   The Record ID for the current record in FileMaker can be accessed using the calculation value ``Status(CurrentRecordID)`` within FileMaker.
+   The calculation value ``Status(CurrentRecordID)`` can be used to access the Record ID for the current record.

 Sorting Records